 New Braunfels Divorce Lawyer

-Experienced Divorce Attorney in San Marcos, Seguin, and Throughout South Central Texas
+Experienced Divorce Attorney in Bexar County, Seguin, and Throughout South Central Texas

 A recent study by the National Center for Family & Marriage indicated the 2015 divorce rate was 16.9 per 1000 people.
 Since 1980, the rate decreased 25 percent from the 22.6 level.
 Divorces are difficult and emotional issues involving new living arrangements, financial concerns, and are usually hard on children.
 For nearly 20 years, The Bettersworth Law Firm has provided legal assistance for those in the divorce process, emphasizing open and effective communication.